tbehner/alacritty-color-switcher/README.md

 `acs` will find all files with `yaml` or `yml` as suffix.
 The color schemes should have the same structure as showed on the [Alacritty Wiki](https://github.com/jwilm/alacritty/wiki/Color-schemes).

+## Roadmap
+  * [ ] reset option to reset to default colors
+  * [ ] reset cursor colors to default if they are not defined in the color scheme